SFDO-Tooling/CumulusCI/docs/get_started.rst

     $ cci service connect github mygithub

-to open a browser and authenticate with your GitHub account using the one-time code shown by the CLI.Verify the GitHub service is connected by running ``cci service list``:
+to open a browser and authenticate with your GitHub account using the one-time code shown by the CLI.
+Verify the GitHub service is connected by running ``cci service list``:

 .. image:: images/service-list.png

 After you've configured the ``github`` service, it's available to *all* CumulusCI projects.

 Alternatively, you may `create a new personal access token <https://github.com/settings/tokens/new>`_ with both **repo** and **gist** scopes specified.
 (Scopes appear as checkboxes when creating the personal access token in GitHub.)
-Copy the access token to use as the password when configuring the GitHub service.
+Copy the access token to use when configuring the GitHub service.

-Next, run the following command and provide your GitHub username and access token as the password:
+Next, run the following command and provide your GitHub username and access token:

 .. code-block:: console